 Key Features of Linux Lite

-- Simplicity → It is a simple OS that brings several in-house utilities specially designed for new users.
+- Simplicity: A simple OS that brings several in-house utilities specially designed for new users.

-- Wide range of customization → It provides essential software & features with lots of customization options for the users.
+- Wide range of customization: Provides essential software & features with lots of customization options for the users.

 - Ideal for older hardware.